Pigeon Shooting in South Africa 2026/2027

 What's Included

-- Daily laundry and cleaning service
+- Daily laundry and cleaning service.

 - Daily transportation to hunting areas.

-- All meals throughout the day
+- All meals throughout the day.

-- Free bar with soft drinks and locally produced beers wines and spirits
+- Free bar with soft drinks and locally produced beers wines and spirits only.

-- Fully guided throughout each hunting day
+- Fully guided throughout each hunting day.

-- Free Wi-Fi at the Lodge
+- Free Wi-Fi at the Lodge.

 - Government hunting license fees